During the Jubilee Year in Rome, you will pass through the 4 Holy Doors located in the 4 major Basilicas.

 Travel to Italy with “Miracle Hunter” Michael O’Neill, author and host of EWTN’s travel series “Explore“, “They Might Be Saints” and “Miracle Hunter” (radio) to see sites of miracles and saints, including the Shroud of Turin and the canonization of Bl Pier Giorgio Frassati.

-Day 1 | Monday, July 28: Depart your hometown for Milan or Turin, Italy
+Day 1 | Monday, July 28: Depart your hometown for Milan, Italy

 Make your way to your local airport, where you will board your overnight flight(s).
 Meals will be served on board.

-Day 2 | Tuesday, July 29: Arrive Milan or Turin Airport and transfer to Turin for overnight
+Day 2 | Tuesday, July 29: Arrive Milan

 Welcome to Italy and the beginning of what is to be the most memorable pilgrimage of your life.
-Upon arriving in Milan or Turin airport, make your way to the baggage claim area and collect your luggage.
+Upon arriving in Milan airport, make your way to the baggage claim area and collect your luggage.
 Proceed to the arrival hall, where you will be greeted by your guide and driver, who will transfer you to your hotel.
 Meet your fellow pilgrims, participate in the celebration of Holy Mass.
 Conclude with dinner and a restful overnight.

-Day 3 | Wednesday, July 30: Turin – Milan – Turin
+Day 3 | Wednesday, July 30: Milan - Turin

-Day 4 | Thursday, July 31: Turin
+Day 4 | Thursday, July 31: Turin /Genoa

-Day 5 | Friday, August 1: Turin – Florence – Rome
+Day 5 | Friday, August 1: Genoa - Lucca - Florence

-Day 6 | Saturday, August 2: Rome (St. John the Lateran, Holy Stairs, St. Paul Outside the Walls and St. Peter's Basilica)
+Day 6 | Saturday, August 2: Florence - Rome (St. John the Lateran, Holy Stairs, St. Paul Outside the Walls and St Peter's Basilica)

-Day 7 | Sunday, August 3: Rome Canonization of Blessed Pier Giorgio Frassati in the morning; Santa Croce and St. Mary Major in the afternoon
+Day 7 | Sunday, August 3: Rome Canonization of Blessed Pier Giorgio Frassati

-Witness history on the momentous day Blessed Pier Giorgio Frassati is declared a Saint!
-Known for his joyful spirit, Frassati was called “the Man of the Eight Beatitudes” by Pope John Paul II.
-He had a great love for the Blessed Mother and the Holy Eucharist.
-An avid lover of the outdoors, his favorite pastime was mountain climbing.
-He greatly enjoyed the theater, opera, literature, and the arts.
-He was pure, happy, and enthusiastic about everything true, good, and beautiful.
-He was a true model for all Christian young men.
-Blessed Pier Giorgio Frassati died of polio, which he contracted from the poor and sick whom he visited in Turin’s slums.
-He was only 24 years old.
-Despite his short life, he left a lasting impact by living his faith with passion and serving others with a generous heart.
+In the morning; Santa Croce and St. Mary Major in the afternoon Witness history on the momentous day Blessed Carlo Acutis is declared a Saint!
+Blessed Carlo is the first Saint of the Millennial generation and truly a Eucharistic Missionary for the Digital Age.
+His canonization will be the highlight of the Jubilee for Teenagers.
 We will make our way today to St. Peters Square to secure our spot for the canonization ceremony.
 Witness the grandeur, music, and moving speeches as Bl.
-Frassati is elevated to Sainthood.
+Carlo is elevated to Sainthood.
 In the afternoon visit the Basilica of Santa Croce, one of the Seven Pilgrim Churches which is believed to hold relics of the True Cross.
 We conclude our day with a visit of the Basilica of St. Mary Major.
 This Church, dedicated to Our Blessed Mother, is the only Basilica that has kept its original structure and is an authentic jewel in the crown of Roman Churches.
 This Basilica contains a relic from the Manger of the Infant Jesus.
 Enjoy dinner and a restful overnight.

 Day 8 | Monday, August 4: Return from Rome to the USA